antmicro/rowhammer-tester/README.md

 ```
 make deps
 ```
-This will download and build all the dependencies and setup a [Python virtual environment](https://docs.python.org/3/library/venv.html) under `./venv` directory with all the required packages installed.
+This will download and build all the dependencies and setup a [Python virtual environment](https://docs.python.org/3/library/venv.html) under the `./venv` directory with all the required packages installed.

-Virtual environment allows you to use Python without installing the packages system-wide.
+The virtual environment allows you to use Python without installing the packages system-wide.
 To enter the environment you have to run `source venv/bin/activate` in each new shell.
 You can also use the provided `make env` target which will start a new Bash shell with the virtualenv already sourced.
 You can install packages inside the virtual environment by entering the environment and then using `pip`.